deanna-stover/coursesCNU/2020/engl350fall2020/blog-posts.md

 # Review

 Based on the reviews you read in preparation, write a review of a digital project you found.
 Remember that you can be critical and still polite or appreciative but still evaluative.
 This blog should be **500-750 words**.

+Some general guidelines: you must find a review a digital humaniites project, not just an article or book on DH.
+You might find a mapping project or a digital edition (note that this is different than an electronic text) or really anything you think qualifies as DH.
+If you're having trouble finding something or telling whether what you've found qualifies as DH, bring your issue up in class or visit me during Office Hours.

+Include ***at least* one image** of the project you're reviewing.

 _____